aatanasovdev/gutenberg-rss-feed/README.md

 The plugin uses the `fetch_feed` WordPress function to display the entries from a feed on your website (https://codex.wordpress.org/Function_Reference/fetch_feed).

-You can see a demo version of the plugin on https://aatanasov.net/example-rss-feed/

 #### Installation

 Here are the steps for installing and setting up this plugin to your WordPress site: